 3. Eliminate the customer's need to repeat info

-If your AI or agent can’t handle a customer’s issue, be sure any relevant information is forwarded on to the next agent.
+If your AI or agent can’t handle a customer’s issue, be sure any relevant information is forwarded to the next agent.
 A customer doesn’t want to explain their issue several times.
 In the same vein, find the customer's info for them.
-Make it easy for them to verify their identity and be sure to have their order history on-hand.
+Make it easy for them to verify their identity and be sure to have their order history on hand.

 When a customer’s information and history with your company is easily accessible, it can also save a lot of time.
 If a customer is trying to track an order and the agent is able to see that they only have one order in the last 30 days, it is not necessary to ask them for their order number.
 The agent is able to provide the customer with tracking information with more speed and efficiency.

 4. Reduce transfers to several agents